 Branksome Hall, Havergal College, St. Clement’s School or The Bishop Strachan School are common destinations for CGS students.
 For those families wishing to keep their children in a co-educational environment, parents typically choose Montcrest School, The York School, Bayview Glen or the public system.

-Our phonics program, Remediation Plus, was brought to Children’s Garden School by our Principal Marie Bates, after discovering its' extreme effectiveness for her son.
-The program was originally designed for children struggling with dyslexia and other reading disorders and as such, breaks phonetic skills into logical, step by step, highly organized units.
-No rules are missed.
+Our phonics program, Remediation Plus, was brought to Children’s Garden School by our Principal, Marie Bates, after discovering its' extreme effectiveness for her son.
+The program was originally designed for children struggling with dyslexia and other reading disorders.
+It breaks phonetic skills into logical, step by step, highly organized units and no rules are missed.

-There are many checks and balances along the way to ensure their progress and genuine understanding.
+There are many checks and balances along the way to ensure your child's progress and genuine understanding.

 Children are prone to memorization in the early years and decoding words on their own gives them the skills they need to deal with new and unfamiliar texts.
-Watching our students independently sound out words phonetically, finger spell, and check for vowels is a wonderful site.
+Watching our students independently sound out words phonetically, fingerspell, and check for vowels is a wonderful sight.
 They see something on the page and they go to work to figure out what is happening.
 R+ gives them the tools they need to do it.

 “The obsession with teaching reading comprehension before a student knows how to read and spell is somewhat irrational and years of research have still not found their way into the classroom.
 Oral language comprehension exercises and storytelling that enhance vocabulary growth can occur at the same time students are learning their phonemes and learning to blend for reading and segment for spelling.” ~ Joanne Gross, Creator & President of Remediation Plus.